One-78/Algorithm_Of_Thought_Prompting/README.md

-# Code of Thought (AoT) Prompting -> Think in Math , Write in Code .
+# Code of Thought (CoT) Prompting -> Think in Math , Write in Code .

 ## Overview